 The footwear industry is one that has profited significantly from this massive online marketplace.
-Other websites and blogs build hype behind a brands product, this then creates demand.
 The issue that arises from this is that most consumers don’t know the difference between clothing and footwear sizes.
 If you want to convert US shoe size to AUS, an understanding of the Australian shoe size conversion for men is crucial.

 Size’s vary due to a vast amount of reasons.
 In the United Kingdom, Ireland, India and South Africa shoe sizes are based on the last (a foot mould used to make the shoes), which size is measured in barleycorn (1/3 inch).
 In the United States and Canada, the general sizing rule of thumb is one size more than the UK equivalent, so, for instance, a size 9 UK men’s shoe is equal to a size 10 US men’s.
 In European and Middle East Nations, your shoe size is determined by the number of Paris points (Form of Measurement) your foot size equals too, which is usually your foot length in centimetres multiplied by 2.
 Finally, In Japan, all shoe sizes are measured in centimetres exclusively.

 Below we have provided a scale to determine what shoe size you are equal too.
 As a general rule of thumb most sneaker retailers in Australia use the US style of measurement.
 This of-course ranges from store to store, but it is now a widely accepted tool for measuring your foot size.